Skip to Content

 The only difference is their geological and scientific categorization.
 If you want a high-quality specimen when you’re looking to expand your collection, you’ll want to look under each term for the broadest selection of potential buys.

-TIP: If you already own a huge rock collection but you want to start to collect new minerals or crystals, read these helpful tips on what to do with your old rock collection:
+TIP: If you already own a huge rock collection but want to start to collect new minerals or crystals, read these helpful tips on what to do with your old rock collection:

 What To Do With Old Rock Collection?
 3 Simple & Practical Ideas